5 common mistakes in Australian native gardens (and the fix)

 Why it happens

-The most widely recognised Australian natives such as kangaroo paw, bottlebrush, grevillea and banksia peak strongly in one or two seasons and then recede.
-When a garden is built primarily around these species, the result is a spectacular spring display followed by a long period of relatively little visual interest.
-This pattern is reinforced by the fact that nurseries display plants when they are in flower, making the spring performers the most visible and appealing options at exactly the time we are buying.
+The most widely recognised Australian natives — kangaroo paw, bottlebrush, grevillea and banksia — peak strongly in one or two seasons and then recede.
+Nurseries display plants when they are in flower, making these spring performers the most visible and appealing options at exactly the time people are buying.

 What it leads to

 A garden with seasonal bursts of colour but no reliable year-round structure tends to feel unfinished outside its peak window.
-It also often requires more water in summer, as flowering plants that have finished their season still need support without the reward of active growth or display.
+It also often requires more water in summer, as plants that have finished flowering still need support without contributing active growth or display.

 The fix

 Include structural anchor plants that hold the garden together across all seasons.
-Lomandra, westringia, correa and leptospermum all provide reliable form, texture and in most cases some flowering interest through the cooler months when the showier spring natives have finished.
-The aim is to mix flowering times deliberately so something is actively contributing in every season, and to think in terms of shape, contrast and foliage texture rather than flowers alone.
+Lomandra, westringia, correa and leptospermum all provide reliable form, texture and in most cases some flowering interest through the cooler months — see the guide to natives that add winter colour and interest for species suited to this role.
+The adaptable natives guide covers plants that perform reliably across multiple seasons.

 Frequently asked questions